kaitj/mrtpipelines/README.md

 # mrtpipelines

-MRTrix3 processing for to create a template using data collected as part of the
+MRTrix3 processing to create a template using data collected as part of the
 <sup>1</sup>[Human Connectome Project (HCP)](https://www.humanconnectome.org).

 ## Contents